This page contains affiliate links. Please read our disclosure for more info.

 I love the Patagonia Nano Puff Hoody made from synthetic down with a durable water repellent finish so it even works in light rain.

-Travel books are perfect inspiration for both experienced and armchair travelers.
-For ideas for travel lovers, see these posts about my favorite books:
+For more gift ideas for travelers, see these posts about my favorite books:

 I’ve also written about the best novels and non-fiction books to read before (or after) a visit to the following destinations: